-- 3.1.
+3.1.
 Fundamental to sport being enjoyed by all is sporting conduct; the way sport is played.
 Therefore, there must be a commitment to ensuring standards are set for fair play and then enforced.
 To achieve the highest levels of integrity and sporting conduct it is necessary for our members to work together, nationally and internationally.
-A commitment to common goals and harmonisation, particularly with respect to anti doping, is crucial to the development of our sport. - 3.2.
+A commitment to common goals and harmonisation, particularly with respect to antidoping, is crucial to the development of our sport.

+- 3.2.
 Doping in sport is cheating.
 It is fundamentally contrary to the spirit of sport and is detrimental to the positive impact of sport in society.
 The elimination of doping in sport requires a commitment by all to ethical practice and upholding standards of fair play.
-It requires consistent and accountable decision-making and sanctioning of Participants who are found guilty of a doping violation.
+It requires consistent and accountable decision-making and sanctioning of Participants who are found guilty of a doping violation. - 3.3.

-- 3.3.
 The IKF, together with other Sports Organisations, has a responsibility for the common goal of eliminating doping in sport.
 Anti-doping measures should be transparent, open to scrutiny and publicly accountable. - 3.4.
 This Policy is designed to benefit and assist National Organisations in ensuring compliance with our Anti-Doping Rules and those of the Code.
 By stipulating the minimum standards and procedures (based on best practice) expected to be applied by National Organisations in implementing this Policy and the IKF's Anti-Doping Rules, the IKF aims to promote a more coordinated and consistent approach to testing by all our members. - 3.5.
 Sport can thrive in an environment that nurtures and protects its Participants.
 This includes the upholding of basic human rights and fairness in process.
 It also requires a commitment to equality through the provision of opportunities for all to participate in sport. - 3.6.
-In recognition of the above, this Policy is based on the following general principles: - a) Cheating and abuse in sport are unacceptable and are to be condemned. - b) The welfare of Athletes and other Participants is the primary concern. - c) All Participants, whatever their age, culture, disability, gender, language, racial origin, socioeconomic status, religious belief and/or sexual identity, have the right to participate and be protected from abuse in sport. - d) Sporting conduct and the spirit of sport are fundamental to the provision of sport. - e) Fairness in procedure and a commitment to accountability is critical to the effective governance of sport. - f) Anti-doping is an international issue that requires a co-ordinated commitment by all our members. - g) All personal data is to be protected and processed in accordance with the requirements of current Data Protection laws.
+In recognition of the above, this Policy is based on the following general principles: - a) Cheating and abuse in sport are unacceptable and are to be condemned. - b) The welfare of Athletes and other Participants is the primary concern. - c) All Participants, whatever their age, culture, disability, gender, language, racial origin, socio-economic status, religious belief and/or sexual identity, have the right to participate and be protected from abuse in sport. - d) Sporting conduct and the spirit of sport are fundamental to the provision of sport. - e) Fairness in procedure and a commitment to accountability is critical to the effective governance of sport.